jacobmorrier/fast-er/docs/source/index.rst

 Calculating the Jaro-Winkler similarity between all pairs of values is highly amenable to parallelization because each pair is processed independently using the same instructions.
 Our main contribution consists in implementing this parallelization on GPUs.

-.. [#] For a more detailed description and discussion of the Fellegi-Sunter model, see this `paper <https://www.cambridge.org/core/journals/american-political-science-review/article/using-a-probabilistic-model-to-assist-merging-of-largescale-administrative-records/DB2955F64A1F4E262C5B9B26C6D7552E>`_.

 Brief Description of General-Purpose Computing on Graphical Processing Units
 ----------------------------------------------------------------------------